inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 <br>

 ## CONFIGURE GOOGLE CLOUD PLATFORM
-In this module we are going to set up google cloud to allow to read and write data to both google cloud storage and bigquery.
+In this module we are going to set up google cloud to allow Mage to read and write data to both google cloud storage and bigquery.

 `Step 1` **Add a Google Cloud Bucket** <br>
-Create a cloud storage file system for us to interact with.<br>
+Create a cloud storage file system for Mage to interact with.<br>
 On the cloud storage buckets page, click `create`
 - Select a globally unique name
 - Location - choose your region.
-(Multi-region = EU)
+(Multi-region = EU)  ***Note: The default location in our Mage container is US.
+Update to avoid conflict***
 - Storage Class - keep default of 'standard'
 - Access Control - keep default of 'Uniform' and make sure that 'Enforce public access prevention' is checkmarked
 - Protection - none